fqassem/diary/README.md

 A simple personal blog entry publisher using a NodeJS backend, React frontend, and a rich text editor.
 Data is only persisted in the Node server's memory, so it's only meant for demo purposes.

+There's a second branch, called [firebase](https://github.com/fqassem/diary/tree/firebase), where I got rid of the Node.js backend and used Firebases' Cloud Firestore to persist the data, as well as email/password user authentication!
+Will eventually deprecate the Node server in favor of firebase.

 ## Running the app

 - _cd_ into the _diary-backend_ folder and _npm install_, then _npm run start_ to start the server.
 The server runs on port 3000